 - Did he want out?

-Luckily we are dealing with heartburn chest pain; he truly wants his company to be everything it could ever be; He knows it can be better and needs help getting there; and, He wants to grow and thrive with his team.
+Luckily, we are dealing with heartburn chest pain; he truly wants his company to be everything it could ever be; He knows it can be better and needs help getting there; and He wants to grow and thrive with his team.

-But he did say something that stopped me in my tracks … “I am a pleaser and want everyone to be happy,” I responded to him that being a pleaser is like making a soup-sandwich.
+But he did say something that stopped me in my tracks.
+“I am a pleaser and want everyone to be happy,” I responded to him.
+That being a pleaser is like making a soup sandwich.

 How do you make a soup sandwich?